dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 The boilerplate application is a simple chatbot that uses OpenAI's GPT-3 model to generate responses.
 It doesn't use any data from the vector database yet.
 To test it, type a message in the input field and press enter.
 The chatbot will respond with a message generated by the unaugmented GPT-3 model.
 We will now augment the chatbot with our own data.

-If you ask it what the Javascript toolkit "bun" is for example it will not know the answer.
-Since it's knowledge cut off date is 2022-01-01.
+If you ask it what the Javascript toolkit "bun" is, for example, it will not know the answer since its knowledge cut-off date is 2022-01-01.

 ![Imgur](https://i.imgur.com/UfspVk7.png)

-Now you can enter content that you want to vectorize and store in your vector database.
-For example, content of the bun documentation.
+Now, you can enter content that you want to vectorize and store in your vector database.
+For example, the content of the bun documentation.

 After you have entered the content, you can click on the "Vectorize" button.
 This will vectorize the content and store it in your vector database.
-Then you can ask the chatbot about the bun toolkit again.
+Then, you can ask the chatbot about the bun toolkit again.
 This time, it will know the answer because it has been augmented with your data.

 ![Imgur](https://i.imgur.com/Kkfirgn.png)

 ### 3.1 Test the Boilerplate in the Terminal
 In this step, we will add content to our vector database via the terminal.
-For most of your projects you will probably not have a UI to add content to your vector database, here we will use a script.
+For most of your projects, you will probably not have a UI to add content to your vector database.
+Instead, you will probably have a script that will be responsible for adding the content.
+This is what we will do in this step.

 We will use the `uploadEmbedding.js` file from the scripts folder.
 This file will read the content from the `document.txt` file from the `scripts/content` folder and upload it to the vector database.